linuxmatters/jivefire/README.md

 **Why This Approach Works:**
 - Python tool (original) uses NumPy FFT → manual 63-bin grouping → Pillow draws 63 rectangles
 - Go tool replicates same logic: FFT → bin grouping → draw discrete bars
-- FFmpeg is used only for encoding (what it does well), not visualization logic
+- FFmpeg is used only for encoding (what it does well), not visualisation logic

 ## Single Binary Distribution